StanForever/awesome-websites/README.md

 * [https://www.followupthen.com](https://www.followupthen.com/) : The simplest way to schedule an email reminder.
 * [https://faxzero.com](https://faxzero.com/) : Send an online fax for free – see more fax services.
 * [https://www.freeimages.com](https://www.freeimages.com/) : Find and download free stock photos - all free for personal and commercial use.
+* [https://fast.com](https://fast.com/) : FAST.com gives you an estimate of your current Internet speed.

 ## G :
 * [http://gizoogle.net](http://gizoogle.net/) : Translate your words into Snoop Dogg style gangsta.